Parallel Unlearning in Inherited Model Networks

-We analyze how the number of model layers used to calculate the FIM impacts the performance of our algorithm.
-We conduct experiments within both FL and IL frameworks, with 15 label categories selected as unlearned labels.
-The DAG diagrams for these frameworks are illustrated in Figures~\ref{fig:subFL} and~\ref{fig:subIL}.
-We calculate the FIM using the last layer, the last four layers, the last seven layers, and all layers to assess unlearning performance.
+We evaluate the impact of the number of model layers used for FIM calculation on algorithm performance.
+Experiments were conducted in FL and IL frameworks with 15 label categories selected for unlearning.
+Fig.~\ref{fig:total_Experi_Scenarios_2} illustrates the DAG for these frameworks with Yellow and Blue models ($w_g$, $w_a$, $w_b$).
+FIM calculations were conducted on the last layer, last seven layers, and all layers using 10 random parameter sets.

-As depicted in Figure~\ref{fig:unlearning_layer}, we observe that an increase in the number of layers used leads to diminishing unlearning performance across various datasets and models.
-This decline is attributable to the increase in the layer parameters, which inversely affects the $AD_r$ and $AD_f$ metrics.
-Moreover, a larger number of layers prolongs the time needed to compute the FIM.
-This finding underscores the effectiveness of our method, which relies on calculations from only the last layer.